garylirocks/quickrefs/azure-networking-load-balancing.markdown

   - Recommended to have different frontend IPs for inbound and outbound traffic
 - Internal load balancers
   - Could have frontend IPs from **multiple subnets** in a single vNet (CAN'T be in multiple vNets)
+- (Preview) Frontend IP and backend pools could be in different subscriptions

 Example multi-tier architecture with load balancers